 I consider my childhood to have been pretty idyllic.
 We lived in a small chalet on a dead end in a rural town on Lake Winnipesaukee, and my brother and I spent much of our early years exploring and wandering the woods, building treehouses, making mudpies and riding bikes.
 As we got older, that shifted into lots of organized sports—for me, gymnastics, volleyball, basketball, softball and skiing.
 It was on the court, field, and slopes that I learned to challenge and push myself, to try new things, to work hard towards my goals and see them come to fruition, and also where I found my close knit community of friends to be silly and playful with.

 Skiing exposed me to a life filled with travel, and I am forever grateful.
+I thrive on discovering new things to see, do, taste, and experience and always end up having unexpected and magical adventures and meeting the most remarkable people along the way.
+When I am not so caught up in my busy, scheduled life, and all the things I think I need to be doing, events transpire in serendipitous ways.
+Traveling reminds me that, oftentimes, letting life just unfold can be far more perfect than anything I could have planned or laid out on my calendar.
 The list of places I want to explore just keeps getting longer.
-I find that I feel most alive when I am traveling.
-I thrive on discovering new things to see, do, taste, and experience around every corner… and I always end up having the most unexpected and magical adventures and meeting the most remarkable people along the way.
-I believe that much of the reason we seem to have so many unexpected and magical adventures when we are traveling, is that we are available and open to them happening.
-I find that when I am not so caught up in my busy, scheduled life and all the things I think I need to be doing, events transpire in amazing, serendipitous ways.
-Traveling reminds me that oftentimes letting life just unfold can be far more perfect than anything I could have planned or laid out on my calendar.
-I find myself continually working on having a lot less “being busy” in my life and trying to have a lot more “going with the flow.”

-Ironically, skiing also exposed me to the world of photography as I had the opportunity to interface and came to know many, many professional photographers and cameramen during my time as a competitive mogul skier, and even more so, during the 5+ years after retiring from the U.S. Ski Team when I continued traveling the world filming and being in photo shoots for my sponsors and various media outlets.
-It was invaluable to be at remote huts in Alaska or on multi-week photo trips in Bulgaria, Japan, Chile, or Azerbaijan with a crew of talented artists that I could ask endless questions of and constantly be absorbing information and learning from.
-I always knew that I didn’t want to just be an athlete and in my mid-20s I decided to switch gears and focus more on my artistic passions.
-Making the jump and going back to school (my first degree was in Business from Cornell University) at The Rocky Mountain School of Photography was one of the best and most rewarding decisions I have ever made.
+Skiing also exposed me to the world of photography.
+During the 5 years after retiring from the U.S. Ski Team, I continued traveling the world, filming and being in photo shoots for my sponsors and various media outlets.
+It was on these trips that my interest in photography grew.
+I came to know many professional photographers and cameramen whom I could ask endless questions of.
+It was invaluable to be at remote huts in Alaska or on multi-week photo trips in Bulgaria, Japan, Chile, or Azerbaijan with a crew of talented artists that I could be learning from.
+In my mid-20s, I decided to switch gears and dive in to learn everything I possibly could about photography.
+Making this jump and going back to school at The Rocky Mountain School of Photography was one of the best and most rewarding decisions I have ever made.